 Anima is often described in terms of soul.
 And indeed, a man with a good relationship with his anima is usually quite soulful.
 In fact, anima is a Latin word for “soul.”

 Anima projection — a source of trouble in a man’s female relationships

 It’s a recipe for disaster when a male projects his anima onto women in his life and expects them to live up to that image.
 It’s a tendency that begins in early childhood and can continue throughout his life.
 That man will never be happy for long with the women he tries to make into mates, lovers, or mother figures.
 No mortal woman can possibly live up to the anima ideal, nor should she try.

-His Shadow side won’t let him just have his anima all for himself.
-He has to fight for her like a knight fighting for his beloved, and the stakes are all or nothing.
+A man’s Shadow side won’t let him just have his anima all for himself.
+He has to fight for her like a knight fighting for his beloved lady in waiting, and the stakes are all or nothing.
 Shadow is a guardian at the gate to deeper access to a man’s unconscious mind, the ultimate test that must be faced.

-The “second test of courage” referred to below is taken from Carl Jung’s writings about anima.
-He said that a man’s first test of courage is to be aware of his shadow.
+The “second test of courage” referred to above is taken from Carl Jung’s writings about anima.
+He said that a man’s first test of courage is to be aware of his Shadow.
 The second test is to know his anima.
-Remember, she has a dark face that devours men, and most people can’t even begin to fathom the fact that they are made of both genders.
-The conscious gender – your gender – becomes the conscious personality.
-The other gender remains unconscious.
+Remember, anima has a dark face that devours men.

 Most people can’t even begin to fathom the fact that they are made of both genders.
 The conscious gender becomes the conscious personality.
 The other gender remains unconscious and forms a sub-personality.